simkin-bioinformatics/gatk4-illumina/README.md

 6. gatk GenotypeGVCFs uses information from multiple samples to make a final decision about which mutations are real.

-### annotating variants and generating an AA table.
+### annotating variants and generating an AA table
 The second step is annotating the gatk-called variants with snpEff, which can roughly be broken down into the following steps:
 1. snpEff indexes your genome and gff files and builds a snpEff database